skagankose/ada_fall_2017/index.md

 *Figure 15: Renewable vs coal and gas technologies*

-The plot above shows clearly that there was the same number of patent between fossil energy and renewable around 2007 and 2009.
+The plot above shows clearly that there were the same number of patents between fossil energy and renewable around 2007 and 2009.
 After 2009 it can be note that the patent applications for renewable energy evolved much faster.
 In 2016, the number of patent in coal and gas decreased, we can then expect that the difference between both categories will increase even faster in the future.

 ### Comparison of growth in number of patents

 The evolution of granted patent in energy can be compared between each other for the past 10 years.
-In order to achieve this pupose, we can compute the growth of patents per year according to the folowing formula :
+In order to achieve this pupose, the growth of patents per year was computed according to the folowing formula :

 \begin{equation*}
 Growth  = \frac{nb\ patents\ year\ i+1\ -\ nb\ patents\ year\ i}{nb\ patent\ year\ i}